ibm-bluemix-mobile-services/bms-samples-ios-helloauthentication/README.md

 3. Install Cocoapod client if not already installed `sudo gem install cocoapods`
 4. Configure the Cocoapod repository if not already configured `pod setup`
 3. Run the `pod install` command to download and install dependecies.
-4. Open the Xcode workspace: `open helloAxuthentication.xcworkspace`.
+4. Open the Xcode workspace: `open helloAuthentication.xcworkspace`.
 From now on, open the xcworkspace file since it has the corret dependencies and configuration.
 4. Open the AppDelegate and add the corresponding ApplicationRoute and ApplicationID in the application didFinishLaunchingWithOptions method: